ArmanHZ/Outward-MapPlayerMarker-Mod/README.md

 # Known Bugs
 * Sometimes when opening the map, an NPC will also get his or her marker updated and it will show as the mod's marker.
 In the code, I always use the Game's method **_IsAI()_** before drawing.
 I suspect that, this bug is caused in the Game's method.
 However it does not affect you, nor your gameplay in anyway.
   * If you know a fix to this, please create an Issue.
+* In co-op, the direction of the marker of the players will be the same, however the position is displayed correctly.

 # Todo
 * Add pictures of the mod.